 Grant funds made available under this opportunity must not diminish or otherwise affect the expenditure of funds from state and local sources for the maintenance of the School Breakfast Program.

 Indirect Cost Rate:

-The federal Uniform Guidance at 2 CFR 200 requires that grantees be provided the opportunity to seek indirect cost reimbursements based on negotiated indirect cost reimbursement rates.
+Federal Uniform Guidance 2 CFR 200 requires that grantees be provided the opportunity to seek indirect cost reimbursements based on negotiated indirect cost reimbursement rates.
 Rates are determined and applied as follows.